CGLemon/Sayuri/train/README.md

 ## Supervised Learning

-You should prepare the training data and config json file.
-Then rewriting the ```TrainDirectory``` as your training data path.
+To begin training, first prepare your training data and a configuration JSON file.
+You will need to update the ```TrainDirectory``` entry in your configuration file to point to your training data path.
 You may ask how to find out the data?
-The only way is you need to generate the data by yourself via RL script.
-Please go to the bash to see the detail.
-After you run RL loop, the generated data should be at the ```selfplay/tdata```.
-Then type the following script
+The training data must be generated through the Reinforcement Learning (RL) script.
+For detailed instructions on data generation, please refer to the relevant section in the [bash](../bash/README.md) directory.
+After running the RL loop, the generated data will be located in selfplay/tdata.

+Once your data is ready, execute the training script

     $ python3 torch/train.py -j sl-setting.json

 ## Python Engine

-PySayuri is independent GTP engine without any CPP source code.
-PySayuri provides a wrapper to excute network for developer.
-All functions are written in ```Agent``` class.
-You could be more easy to import code into your project.
-The checkpoint models are released after 4th main run in the [page](../docs/MODEL.md), so you don't need to run RL loop again.
-For quick start, please type
+PySayuri is an independent GTP (Go Text Protocol) engine, implemented entirely in Python without any C++ source code.
+It offers a convenient wrapper for developers to execute its neural network.
+All core functionalities are encapsulated within the ```Agent``` class, making it easy to integrate PySayuri's code directly into your projects.
+Checkpoint models are released starting from the 4th Run and can be found on this [page](../docs/MODEL.md).
+This means you do not need to perform the Reinforcement Learning (RL) loop yourself.

+To get started quickly, simply type

     $ python3 torch/pysayuri.py -c model.pt -p 100 --use-swa